apache/cordova-docs/www/docs/en/6.x/reference/cordova-plugin-media-capture/index.md

 - `CaptureError.CAPTURE_NO_MEDIA_FILES`: The user exits the camera or audio capture application before capturing anything.

+- `CaptureError.CAPTURE_PERMISSION_DENIED`: The user denied a permission required to perform the given capture request.

 - `CaptureError.CAPTURE_NOT_SUPPORTED`: The requested capture operation is not supported.

 ## CaptureErrorCB